Estimated read time: 3 minutes

 6) Sustainability

 The final step is, of course, to keep things going.
 Think about how to sustain the project.
-How can we continue to share relevant stories that help our audiences and our business?
+How can we continue sharing relevant stories that help our audiences and business?
 We need the right people in the right seats at the right time.
-Some of this has to do with budget.
+Some of this has to do with the budget.
 Especially larger organizations need to hire people to tell the stories.
-For smaller businesses, or single-person businesses, owners might decide to share stories on their own.
-It’s possible, but keep in mind that it takes time, energy and brain power.
+For smaller businesses or single-person businesses, owners might decide to share stories on their own.
+It’s possible, but remember that it takes time, energy, and brain power.

 Conclusion